uppusaikiran/tradelens/README.md

   <img src="static/img/logos/tradelens-logo.svg" alt="TradeLens Logo" width="150" height="150">
 </div>

-TradeLens emerged as a solution to the challenges faced by investors in navigating the complexities of tariffs, market volatility, and the constant need to sift through news for portfolio-related information.
-This sophisticated web-based tool leverages advanced AI capabilities from Perplexity to provide a comprehensive platform for analyzing and visualizing stock portfolios.
-By uploading your stock transactions, you can gain valuable insights through interactive visualizations, risk assessments, and AI-driven analysis, making it easier to manage and optimize your investments amidst ever-changing market conditions.

-What sets TradeLens apart is its balanced approach to investment management—optimizing not just for financial returns but also for environmental, social, and governance (ESG) considerations.
-By integrating comprehensive ESG scoring and analysis, TradeLens allows investors to align their portfolios with their values while still pursuing strong financial performance.
-The platform continuously monitors sustainability metrics and provides actionable recommendations to improve your portfolio's ESG profile without sacrificing potential returns, creating a truly forward-looking investment management experience.
+TradeLens – Smarter Portfolio Insights with ESG Focus

+TradeLens is a powerful web-based platform that helps investors manage their stock portfolios with ease.
+Simply upload your transaction history, and the platform uses AI-powered analysis (from Perplexity) to deliver:
+- 📊 Interactive visualizations
+- ⚠️ Risk assessments
+- 🤖 AI-driven investment insights

+It’s designed to help you navigate market volatility, tariff changes, and financial news—all in one place.

+🌱 ESG-Driven Investing

+What makes TradeLens unique is its focus on both performance and purpose.
+The platform includes:
+- ESG (Environmental, Social, Governance) scoring and analysis
+- Real-time monitoring of sustainability metrics
+- Actionable suggestions to improve your portfolio’s ESG impact

+Stay aligned with your values without compromising on returns.

 <div align="center">
   <img src="static/img/tradelens.png" alt="TradeLens Dashboard" width="800">